A twisted inclusion between tensor products of operator spaces: Abstract

 \section{Abstract}

 Given operator spaces $V$ and $W$, let $\til{W}$ denote the opposite operator space structure on the same underlying Banach space.
-Although the identity map $W\to \til{W}$ is in general not completely bounded, we show that the identity map on $V\tp W$ extends to a contractive linear map $V\ptp \til{W} \to V\mintp W$, where $\ptp$ and $\mintp$ denote the projective and injective tensor products of operator spaces.
-We then sketch how this aids us in constructing anti-symmetric $2$-cocycles on certain Fourier algebras.
+Although the identity map $W\to \til{W}$ is in general not completely bounded, we show that the identity map on $V\tp W$ extends to a contractive linear map $V\ptp W \to V\mintp \til{W}$, where $\ptp$ and $\mintp$ denote the projective and injective tensor products of operator spaces.
+In future work, this will be applied to construct antisymmetric $2$-cocycles on certain Fourier algebras.

 \textit{Dedicated to John Rainwater, with thanks for his varied contributions and generous spirit.}

 \begin{section}{Introduction} We start by emphasising a convention that will be adhered to throughout this note: \emph{all operator spaces are assumed, as part of the definition, to be complete.}